 \end{enumerate}

-As for our baseline, i.e.~\textit{prod2vec}, we implement the intent prediction task by encoding each product within a session with their~\textit{prod2vec} embeddings, and feed them to a LSTM network (so that it can learn sequential information) followed by a binary classifier to obtain the final prediction.
+As for our baseline, i.e.~\textit{prod2vec}, we implement the intent prediction task by encoding each product within a session with its~\textit{prod2vec} embeddings, and feeding them to a LSTM network (so that it can learn sequential information) followed by a binary classifier to obtain the final prediction.